XWang20/personalpage-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-I'm Wang Xing, a third year undergraduate in University of Electronic Science and Technology of China(UESTC).
+I'm Wang Xing, a junior year undergraduate in University of Electronic Science and Technology of China(UESTC).

 My research interests are machine learning, deep learning and learning on graphs.